Rwanda asylum plan: Denmark

 Denmark has what has been described as a zero-refugees policy, under which it had passed legislation in 2021 for refugees to be sent outside the European Union to be processed; Kagame himself had spoken of talks with the Danish government for Rwanda to participate as early as April 2022.

 On 18 August 2022, Denmark opened an office in Rwanda in preparation to move forward with its plan.
 By 9 September, both Denmark and Rwanda agreed to move forward with it.
-The plan was met with polarized reactions, facing condemnation both domestically and internationally, while also receiving support from parties across the political spectrum.
+The plan was met with polarised reactions, facing condemnation both domestically and internationally, while also receiving support from parties across the political spectrum.